turtlebot/TurtleBot4Lessons/units/Unit00-TB4-Introduction/L00-InstallingSoftware/U00-L00-InstallingSoftware.md

 ![Operating Systems](https://upload.wikimedia.org/wikipedia/commons/1/1d/Cartoon_Hands_Opening_A_Video_Sharing_Site_In_A_Laptop.svg)

-* Each ROS distro is designed to work well on a handful of **specific** operating system distro.
+* Each ROS distro is designed to work well on a handful of **specific** operating systems.
 * These specific operating systems are called **Tier 1** operating systems.
 * A full list of Tier 1 operating systems can be found in [REP-2000](https://www.ros.org/reps/rep-2000.html#humble-hawksbill-may-2022-may-2027)
   * REP-2000 provides other information like: